There's money owed. Just not clear by whom, or how much, or how long it's been.

 The awkward conversation gets easier with facts

 Half the reason chasing payment feels awkward is uncertainty.
-You're not 100% sure they haven't paid.
-Maybe you missed it.
+There's no certainty they haven't paid.
+Maybe it was missed.
 Maybe the bank is slow.
-You don't want to ask and then discover the money came in yesterday.
+Nobody wants to ask and then discover the money came in yesterday.

 When you can see clearly that invoice #47 from three weeks ago is unpaid, the conversation changes.
 You're not guessing.
 You're not accusing.
 You're just stating a fact: "I can see this one's still outstanding, could you take a look?"